The Marvels, the new opus in the MCU, arrives in cinemas: review and trailer

 Synopsis of The Marvels:

-"Carol Danvers, aka Captain Marvel, has reclaimed her identity from the tyrannical Kree and exacted revenge on the Supreme Intelligence.
+"Carol Danvers, aka Captain Marvel, has reclaimed her identity from the tyrannical Kree and taken revenge on the Supreme Intelligence.
 But unexpected consequences lead Carol to carry the burden of a destabilized universe...
 When her duty sends her into a strange wormhole, linked to a Kree revolution, her powers intertwine with those of her biggest fan living in New Jersey: Kamala Khan aka Miss Marvel.
 But also with those of Carol's niece, Monica Rambeau, whom she has never met.
 This unlikely trio must team up and learn to work together to save the universe as The Marvels".

-Our verdict
+Our opinion

 And yet, things didn't get off to a good start.
 With a non-existent promo due to a strike by the actors and writers, a running time cut to 1h45 (by MCU standards, that's a short film), heroines suffering from a lack of popularity, and a box-office flop predicted by all the specialists, The Marvels seemed buried even before its release.
 And yet, this step back, this tightly-knit narrative and a certain detachment from the rest of the official canon make it a shaky, admittedly, but seductive work.